LipConqueror/golips_art_engine/README.md

 ### Unsupported
 - canvas blend mode
 	- If canvas blend mode is necessary for your project, please keep using [HashLips Art Engine](https://github.com/HashLips/hashlips_art_engine)
+	- It takes 50 seconds for a single thread to generate 100 images, but it can be shortened to 20 seconds after multi-threading is enabled.
+(Complete test on our computer)
 - SOL metadata
 - static background
 - extra metadata